 Molded parts, on the other hand, must have thin walls and conform to more strict design criteria generally.

-Even 3D printing, generally seen as one of the best manufacturing techniques in terms of design freedom, has limitations such as avoiding overhangs.
+Even 3D printing process, generally seen as one of the best manufacturing techniques in terms of design freedom, has limitations such as avoiding overhangs.
 (And extensive support structures may be needed for more complex and sprawling designs, which must be removed with costly post-processing steps.)

 Machined parts can be made to a very high standard.
 Perhaps more importantly, customers can specify tolerances which need to be met by the machinist.
-This means the machinist or machine operator can take extra time on tight-tolerance parts and individual features.
+This means the machinist or machine operator can take extra time on tight tolerance machining parts and individual features.

 While injection molds can also be made to tight tolerances, each individual molding cannot be held to such high standard.
 Moldings produced toward the end of the mold lifespan may lack the definition of earlier units.